Introduction to High Speed PCB Design: Signal Paths

 Can you imagine how much of your time it would take if you had to do all the travel planning yourself?
 You would have to research the different airlines, flights, departure and arrival times, and then compute all of that information together to figure out the best route.

 An airline trip requiring multiple connecting flights is very similar to a signal path on a printed circuit board.
 A signal path has a start and a finish, with several connections between them, just like the airline trip.
 And just as you need to time your itinerary, trying to route a signal path on a PCB requires determining the lengths and parameters of all the individual nets—a time-consuming proposition at best.

 Fortunately, though, we have PCB layout software tools that can manage signal paths in the same way that airline websites use travel planning tools to set up trips.
 Let’s take a look at signal paths and how today’s PCB layout software tools can help you work with them.
-I can’t promise you a trouble-free trip to some exotic desert isle, but I can promise you a better understanding of how you can work with signal paths in your next PCB design.
+I can’t promise you a trouble-free trip to some exotic desert isle, but I can promise you a better understanding of how you can work with signal paths in your next high speed PCB design.

 What is a Signal Path?

 A signal path is a path that a signal takes from its origin through multiple components and nets to its destination.
 For example, consider a simple transmission line between two parts that have an inline terminating resistor.
 The first net connects the driver pin to one end of the resistor, while the second net connects the other end of the resistor to the receiver pin.
 In the CAD system this is two different nets, but for high speed design purposes, the two nets form one signal path.